 If you think joining a sales rep agency is similar to getting another 9-to-5 job, think again.
 Unlike an employer, an agency can connect you with opportunities, and you can decide whether or not you want to take them.
 You can also set your rate.
 But, because the agency finds opportunities on your behalf, they expect you to pay a small fee.
 Depending on your marketing and networking skills, you may or may not benefit from an agency.
 With that said, it’s sometimes an excellent transitional option if you’re looking to dip your toes in the water of becoming an independent sales rep. So, you can join an agency as a side-hustle while staying at your current 9-to-5 or work with an agency as you build your solo following.

 Step-by-Step Guide for Independent Sales Reps

 Learning about how you can approach work is essential, but what about a step-by-step guide for independent sales reps who are just getting started?
 Here’s what you need to do if you’re serious about taking the next steps.

 1. Plan Around Your Clientele

 It’s tough to become an independent sales rep if you don’t have a network you can leverage to get your clients.
 Many sales reps start doing solo work on the side and choose to work with an agency.
 Evaluating your workload and finances requires understanding your clients, products, and service offerings.
-In addition, as a B2BBusiness-to-business commerce. sales professional, you know that sales cycles can vary.
+In addition, as a B2B sales professional, you know that sales cycles can vary.
 Without understanding the sales cycle(s) you’ll be working with, it’s hard to know when you’ll see your commissions roll in.
 Likewise, poor planning could lead to gaps in pay.
 You’ll need to plan around irregular earnings and try to find balance through good money management and staggering clients in your workload.